smartlyio/image-proto-guide/README.md

    - with git: `git clone git@github.com:smartlyio/image-proto-guide.git`
    - without git: https://github.com/smartlyio/image-proto-guide/archive/master.zip
 3. Account to EyeEm Vision API to get clientId and app secret.
 Create account here: https://eyeem.3scale.net/
-4. Download the dataset and extract into the repository.
+4. Download the dataset and extract into the repository root folder.
 This creates a folder called data
 5. Now you should have Anaconda, repository and acces to the API
 6. open anaconda, click "Launch" for Jupyter Notebook
 7. it opens browser window with file explorer